-Now that you’ve decided to tackle important issues over a virtual roundtable, you find yourself wondering what specifics to consider and how to put all of them together.
-The standards of an effective virtual roundtable are more pronounced and elevated, and these five questions should serve as a guide throughout the roundtable planning process.
+Now that you’ve decided to tackle important issues over virtual roundtables, you find yourself wondering what specifics to consider and how to put all of them together.
+The standards of an effective virtual roundtable are more pronounced and elevated, and these five questions should serve as a guide throughout the process of planning virtual roundtables.

 Let’s focus on the ‘who’ for now, and we ask you to remember this statement: your guest’s audience is your audience.